p4lang/p4-constraints/README.md

 // Checks if a given table entry satisfies the entry/action(s) constraint(s)
 // attached to its associated table/action(s).
 Returns the empty string if this
 // is the case or a human-readable nonempty string explaining why it is not the
 // case otherwise.
-If the entry meets the table constraint and no action is
-// present, an empty string is returned.
-Returns an InvalidArgument Status if
+Returns an InvalidArgument Status if the entry/action(s)
-// the entry/action(s) don't belong in ConstraintInfo or is inconsistent with
+// don't belong in ConstraintInfo or is inconsistent with the table/action(s)
-// the table/action(s) definition in ConstraintInfo.
+// definition in ConstraintInfo. absl::StatusOr<std::string> ReasonEntryViolatesConstraint(
-absl::StatusOr<std::string> ReasonEntryViolatesConstraint(
     const p4::v1::TableEntry& entry, const ConstraintInfo& constraint_info);
 ```